-Nine police killed in attack in western Tunisia: state news agency
+At least six Tunisian police killed in ambush

-TUNIS (Reuters) - Nine members of Tunisia’s security forces were killed on Sunday in an attack in the west of the country close to the border with Algeria, state news agency TAP reported.
+TUNIS (Reuters) - At least six members of Tunisia’s security forces were killed on Sunday in an ambush in the northwest of the country close to the border with Algeria.

-Militants present in rural parts of Tunisia occasionally target security forces, but Sunday’s toll was the highest since 2015, a year in which Islamist militants carried out three major attacks.
+State news agency TAP said nine had died, while the interior ministry put the initial death toll at six.
+Officials could not immediately be reached for comment, but both tolls were the highest in any attack since 2015.

 The police unit from Gar Dimaou in the region of Jendouba was ambushed during a regular patrol, TAP reported.

-“The terrorist attackers threw a grenade at the first security car and there were confrontations with firearms,” the report cited a security source as saying.
+“The terrorist attackers threw a grenade at the first security car and there were confrontations with firearms,” its report cited a security source as saying.

 One of the Arab world’s most secular nations, Tunisia became a target for militants after being hailed as a beacon of democratic change with an uprising against autocrat Zine Abidine Ben Ali in 2011.